diegomrodrigues/study_notes/Prompts/Resumos Improved.md

 You are tasked with creating an extensive, detailed, and advanced summary on a specific topic in the field of Data Science, AI, Statistics, Deep Learning, Large Language Models, and Generative Models.
 Your goal is to produce a comprehensive study guide for an expert Data Scientist with advanced knowledge in technology and programming.
+Please, write the text in portuguese but without translating techinical terms and references.